Thomvis/thomvis.github.io/_drafts/mvvm-rx.md

 }
 ```

-If the view subscribes to `buttonEnabled()` before `setInputs` is called, the app will crash.
+If the view invokes `buttonEnabled` before `setInputs` is called, the app will crash.
 Making `usernameText` a regular optional is not a solution, because then we have to handle the nil case in `buttonEnabled()`, e.g. by returning an empty Observable:

 ```swift
 func buttonEnabled() -> Observable<Bool> {